Podiatry for adults

 Cellulitis is a bacterial infection of the inner layers of the skin that appears red, swollen and increases in size.
 It is painful and requires treatment with antibiotics.
 It is caused by a bacteria entering the skin usually via a break in the skin.
 Those with weakened immune systems such as the elderly and diabetics are at greater risk of cellulitis.
 Your podiatrist is able to diagnoses this conditions and refer you to your GP for treatment with antibiotics

 Claw toes are a result from the toes clawing and gripping down at the tips, they are bent down in the middle and up from the ball of the foot joints along with retracted tendons on the top of the foot.
-Claw toes and tight tendons can be a symptom of the muscles in the foot working hard to try to stabilize the feet during gait due to unbalanced foot mechanics and are common with either pronated (flat) feet or supinated (high arched) feet.
-The tops and tips of a clawed toe are more at risk of pressure related corns and callus.
+Claw toes and tight tendons can be a symptom of the muscles in the foot working hard to try to stabilise the feet during gait due to unbalanced foot mechanics.

 Corns (hard and soft)